 New year, new beginnings?
 We can certainly hope that 2021 proves a very different 12 months to 2020 – particularly for theatre.

 And while things still look dark as lockdown 3 continues to keep us all at home, there is a glimmer of light for lovers of live performance.

-Because the fact programmes and seasons have been hit hard by the Coronavirus pandemic has actually led to a packed diary of great shows being re-scheduled for 2021 – along with the addition of new productions.
+Because the fact programmes and seasons have been hit hard by the Coronavirus pandemic has actually led to a packed diary of great shows being re-scheduled for later 2021 – along with the addition of new productions.

-On the musicals front, old favourites like Chicago, Footloose and Grease are being joined by first-time visitors to Liverpool including Heathers, Dreamgirls, The Book of Mormon and School of Rock.
+On the musicals front, old favourites like Hairspray, Footloose and Grease are being joined by first-time visitors to Liverpool including Heathers, The Addams Family, The Book of Mormon and School of Rock.

 We’ll all need a laugh, and the Royal Court is one venue promising crowd-pleasing comedies - along with a new musical by Chumbawamba's Boff Whalley no less, while elsewhere there’s murder, mystery and suspense coming to the stage.

 Here are 21 shows currently scheduled to come to Liverpool City Region venues in 2021.

 There’s a sweet treat planned for theatregoers at the Empire in the shape of the first UK tour for hit West End musical Waitress.